-- Poke Bowl
+1. Poke Bowl

-- Loco Moco
+2. Loco Moco

-And of all the Hawaiian islands, Kauai has the largest taro-producing farm in the state.
-Typically tasting slightly sweet, if left to ferment for more than a day it gives it a unique, sour taste.
+And of all the Hawaiian islands, Kauai has the largest taro-producing farm.
+Poi typically tastes slightly sweet, but if left to ferment for more than a day, can have a sour taste.
 Locals eat poi on its own as a side dish, and actually brag about how sour they like their poi.

-- Puka Dog
+4. Puka Dog

-When on Kauai, you just gotta try a puka dog, aka the Hawaiian hot dog.
-These special hot dogs are made with a toasted Hawaiian sweet bread bun, and a Polish sausage.
+If you go to Kauai, you have to try a puka dog!
+Puka dogs are also known as the “Hawaiian hot dog”.
+They are made with a toasted Hawaiian sweet bread, and a Polish sausage.
 But the real kicker is in the toppings!
-You can choose your level of spiciness for the garlic lemon secret sauce, and then choose a Hawaiian fruit relish topping, either mango, pineapple, papaya, coconut, banana, or star fruit.
+The garlic lemon secret sauce is a must, and comes in a range of spiciness.
+Then you can choose a fruit topping; either mango, pineapple, papaya, coconut, banana, or star fruit!

-- Aloha Juice Bar
+5. Aloha Juice Bar

-Not so much one particular item, but more an absolute indulgence in all things amazing – this place is simply to die for!
-Located in Hanalei, the Aloha Juice Bar perfectly represents the healthy and organic culture of Kauai.
-From açaí bowls with coconut flakes and bee pollen, to freshly squeezed juices, turmeric ginger lemonades, or starfruit and mango smoothies, everything on the menu is delightful and you really can’t go wrong.
+Everything on the menu will wet your appetite; açaí bowls with coconut flakes and bee pollen, turmeric ginger lemonades, starfruit and mango smoothies, macadamia nut milkshakes, and more!
+You really can’t go wrong, it’s all delicious.
 This is the perfect place for something nutritious and refreshing on those hot Hawaiian days.